2026 Collaborative Conference Call for Session Proposals & Synthesizer Applications – open now through June 4, 2026. Learn more and submit today!

 This data is a critical snapshot of a couple hundred organizations.
 Multiply the impact reported here by the thousands of organizations serving millions of Pennsylvanians to better grasp this unnecessary heartbreak.

-See Critical Services Coalition Letter dated 9.22.2025 – sent to Governor Shapiro’s office and members of Pennsylvania’s General Assembly.
+See Critical Services Coalition Letter dated 2/2/2026 – sent to members of Pennsylvania’s General Assembly.

 Recent Posts